krahets/hello-algo/docs-en/chapter_stack_and_queue/queue.md

     <div style="height: 549px; width: 100%;"><iframe class="pythontutor-iframe" src="https://pythontutor.com/iframe-embed.html#code=class%20ListNode%3A%0A%20%20%20%20%22%22%22%E9%93%BE%E8%A1%A8%E8%8A%82%E7%82%B9%E7%B1%BB%22%22%22%0A%20%20%20%20def%20__init__%28self,%20val%3A%20int%29%3A%0A%20%20%20%20%20%20%20%20self.val%3A%20int%20%3D%20val%20%20%23%20%E8%8A%82%E7%82%B9%E5%80%BC%0A%20%20%20%20%20%20%20%20self.next%3A%20ListNode%20%7C%20None%20%3D%20None%20%20%23%20%E5%90%8E%E7%BB%A7%E8%8A%82%E7%82%B9%E5%BC%95%E7%94%A8%0A%0A%0Aclass%20LinkedListQueue%3A%0A%20%20%20%20%22%22%22%E5%9F%BA%E4%BA%8E%E9%93%BE%E8%A1%A8%E5%AE%9E%E7%8E%B0%E7%9A%84%E9%98%9F%E5%88%97%22%22%22%0A%0A%20%20%20%20def%20__init__%28self%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E6%9E%84%E9%80%A0%E6%96%B9%E6%B3%95%22%22%22%0A%20%20%20%20%20%20%20%20self._front%3A%20ListNode%20%7C%20None%20%3D%20None%20%20%23%20%E5%A4%B4%E8%8A%82%E7%82%B9%20front%0A%20%20%20%20%20%20%20%20self._rear%3A%20ListNode%20%7C%20None%20%3D%20None%20%20%23%20%E5%B0%BE%E8%8A%82%E7%82%B9%20rear%0A%20%20%20%20%20%20%20%20self._size%3A%20int%20%3D%200%0A%0A%20%20%20%20def%20size%28self%29%20-%3E%20int%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E8%8E%B7%E5%8F%96%E9%98%9F%E5%88%97%E7%9A%84%E9%95%BF%E5%BA%A6%22%22%22%0A%20%20%20%20%20%20%20%20return%20self._size%0A%0A%20%20%20%20def%20is_empty%28self%29%20-%3E%20bool%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E5%88%A4%E6%96%AD%E9%98%9F%E5%88%97%E6%98%AF%E5%90%A6%E4%B8%BA%E7%A9%BA%22%22%22%0A%20%20%20%20%20%20%20%20return%20not%20self._front%0A%0A%20%20%20%20def%20push%28self,%20num%3A%20int%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E5%85%A5%E9%98%9F%22%22%22%0A%20%20%20%20%20%20%20%20%23%20%E5%9C%A8%E5%B0%BE%E8%8A%82%E7%82%B9%E5%90%8E%E6%B7%BB%E5%8A%A0%20num%0A%20%20%20%20%20%20%20%20node%20%3D%20ListNode%28num%29%0A%20%20%20%20%20%20%20%20%23%20%E5%A6%82%E6%9E%9C%E9%98%9F%E5%88%97%E4%B8%BA%E7%A9%BA%EF%BC%8C%E5%88%99%E4%BB%A4%E5%A4%B4%E3%80%81%E5%B0%BE%E8%8A%82%E7%82%B9%E9%83%BD%E6%8C%87%E5%90%91%E8%AF%A5%E8%8A%82%E7%82%B9%0A%20%20%20%20%20%20%20%20if%20self._front%20is%20None%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20self._front%20%3D%20node%0A%20%20%20%20%20%20%20%20%20%20%20%20self._rear%20%3D%20node%0A%20%20%20%20%20%20%20%20%23%20%E5%A6%82%E6%9E%9C%E9%98%9F%E5%88%97%E4%B8%8D%E4%B8%BA%E7%A9%BA%EF%BC%8C%E5%88%99%E5%B0%86%E8%AF%A5%E8%8A%82%E7%82%B9%E6%B7%BB%E5%8A%A0%E5%88%B0%E5%B0%BE%E8%8A%82%E7%82%B9%E5%90%8E%0A%20%20%20%20%20%20%20%20else%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20self._rear.next%20%3D%20node%0A%20%20%20%20%20%20%20%20%20%20%20%20self._rear%20%3D%20node%0A%20%20%20%20%20%20%20%20self._size%20%2B%3D%201%0A%0A%20%20%20%20def%20pop%28self%29%20-%3E%20int%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E5%87%BA%E9%98%9F%22%22%22%0A%20%20%20%20%20%20%20%20num%20%3D%20self.peek%28%29%0A%20%20%20%20%20%20%20%20%23%20%E5%88%A0%E9%99%A4%E5%A4%B4%E8%8A%82%E7%82%B9%0A%20%20%20%20%20%20%20%20self._front%20%3D%20self._front.next%0A%20%20%20%20%20%20%20%20self._size%20-%3D%201%0A%20%20%20%20%20%20%20%20return%20num%0A%0A%20%20%20%20def%20peek%28self%29%20-%3E%20int%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E8%AE%BF%E9%97%AE%E9%98%9F%E9%A6%96%E5%85%83%E7%B4%A0%22%22%22%0A%20%20%20%20%20%20%20%20if%20self.is_empty%28%29%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20raise%20IndexError%28%22%E9%98%9F%E5%88%97%E4%B8%BA%E7%A9%BA%22%29%0A%20%20%20%20%20%20%20%20return%20self._front.val%0A%0A%20%20%20%20def%20to_list%28self%29%20-%3E%20list%5Bint%5D%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E8%BD%AC%E5%8C%96%E4%B8%BA%E5%88%97%E8%A1%A8%E7%94%A8%E4%BA%8E%E6%89%93%E5%8D%B0%22%22%22%0A%20%20%20%20%20%20%20%20queue%20%3D%20%5B%5D%0A%20%20%20%20%20%20%20%20temp%20%3D%20self._front%0A%20%20%20%20%20%20%20%20while%20temp%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20queue.append%28temp.val%29%0A%20%20%20%20%20%20%20%20%20%20%20%20temp%20%3D%20temp.next%0A%20%20%20%20%20%20%20%20return%20queue%0A%0A%0A%22%22%22Driver%20Code%22%22%22%0Aif%20__name__%20%3D%3D%20%22__main__%22%3A%0A%20%20%20%20%23%20%E5%88%9D%E5%A7%8B%E5%8C%96%E9%98%9F%E5%88%97%0A%20%20%20%20queue%20%3D%20LinkedListQueue%28%29%0A%0A%20%20%20%20%23%20%E5%85%83%E7%B4%A0%E5%85%A5%E9%98%9F%0A%20%20%20%20queue.push%281%29%0A%20%20%20%20queue.push%283%29%0A%20%20%20%20queue.push%282%29%0A%20%20%20%20queue.push%285%29%0A%20%20%20%20queue.push%284%29%0A%20%20%20%20print%28%22%E9%98%9F%E5%88%97%20queue%20%3D%22,%20queue.to_list%28%29%29%0A%0A%20%20%20%20%23%20%E8%AE%BF%E9%97%AE%E9%98%9F%E9%A6%96%E5%85%83%E7%B4%A0%0A%20%20%20%20peek%20%3D%20queue.peek%28%29%0A%20%20%20%20print%28%22%E9%98%9F%E9%A6%96%E5%85%83%E7%B4%A0%20front%20%3D%22,%20peek%29%0A%0A%20%20%20%20%23%20%E5%85%83%E7%B4%A0%E5%87%BA%E9%98%9F%0A%20%20%20%20pop_front%20%3D%20queue.pop%28%29%0A%20%20%20%20print%28%22%E5%87%BA%E9%98%9F%E5%85%83%E7%B4%A0%20pop%20%3D%22,%20pop_front%29%0A%20%20%20%20print%28%22%E5%87%BA%E9%98%9F%E5%90%8E%20queue%20%3D%22,%20queue.to_list%28%29%29%0A%0A%20%20%20%20%23%20%E8%8E%B7%E5%8F%96%E9%98%9F%E5%88%97%E7%9A%84%E9%95%BF%E5%BA%A6%0A%20%20%20%20size%20%3D%20queue.size%28%29%0A%20%20%20%20print%28%22%E9%98%9F%E5%88%97%E9%95%BF%E5%BA%A6%20size%20%3D%22,%20size%29%0A%0A%20%20%20%20%23%20%E5%88%A4%E6%96%AD%E9%98%9F%E5%88%97%E6%98%AF%E5%90%A6%E4%B8%BA%E7%A9%BA%0A%20%20%20%20is_empty%20%3D%20queue.is_empty%28%29%0A%20%20%20%20print%28%22%E9%98%9F%E5%88%97%E6%98%AF%E5%90%A6%E4%B8%BA%E7%A9%BA%20%3D%22,%20is_empty%29&codeDivHeight=472&codeDivWidth=350&cumulative=false&curInstr=4&heapPrimitives=nevernest&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe></div>
     <div style="margin-top: 5px;"><a href="https://pythontutor.com/iframe-embed.html#code=class%20ListNode%3A%0A%20%20%20%20%22%22%22%E9%93%BE%E8%A1%A8%E8%8A%82%E7%82%B9%E7%B1%BB%22%22%22%0A%20%20%20%20def%20__init__%28self,%20val%3A%20int%29%3A%0A%20%20%20%20%20%20%20%20self.val%3A%20int%20%3D%20val%20%20%23%20%E8%8A%82%E7%82%B9%E5%80%BC%0A%20%20%20%20%20%20%20%20self.next%3A%20ListNode%20%7C%20None%20%3D%20None%20%20%23%20%E5%90%8E%E7%BB%A7%E8%8A%82%E7%82%B9%E5%BC%95%E7%94%A8%0A%0A%0Aclass%20LinkedListQueue%3A%0A%20%20%20%20%22%22%22%E5%9F%BA%E4%BA%8E%E9%93%BE%E8%A1%A8%E5%AE%9E%E7%8E%B0%E7%9A%84%E9%98%9F%E5%88%97%22%22%22%0A%0A%20%20%20%20def%20__init__%28self%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E6%9E%84%E9%80%A0%E6%96%B9%E6%B3%95%22%22%22%0A%20%20%20%20%20%20%20%20self._front%3A%20ListNode%20%7C%20None%20%3D%20None%20%20%23%20%E5%A4%B4%E8%8A%82%E7%82%B9%20front%0A%20%20%20%20%20%20%20%20self._rear%3A%20ListNode%20%7C%20None%20%3D%20None%20%20%23%20%E5%B0%BE%E8%8A%82%E7%82%B9%20rear%0A%20%20%20%20%20%20%20%20self._size%3A%20int%20%3D%200%0A%0A%20%20%20%20def%20size%28self%29%20-%3E%20int%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E8%8E%B7%E5%8F%96%E9%98%9F%E5%88%97%E7%9A%84%E9%95%BF%E5%BA%A6%22%22%22%0A%20%20%20%20%20%20%20%20return%20self._size%0A%0A%20%20%20%20def%20is_empty%28self%29%20-%3E%20bool%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E5%88%A4%E6%96%AD%E9%98%9F%E5%88%97%E6%98%AF%E5%90%A6%E4%B8%BA%E7%A9%BA%22%22%22%0A%20%20%20%20%20%20%20%20return%20not%20self._front%0A%0A%20%20%20%20def%20push%28self,%20num%3A%20int%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E5%85%A5%E9%98%9F%22%22%22%0A%20%20%20%20%20%20%20%20%23%20%E5%9C%A8%E5%B0%BE%E8%8A%82%E7%82%B9%E5%90%8E%E6%B7%BB%E5%8A%A0%20num%0A%20%20%20%20%20%20%20%20node%20%3D%20ListNode%28num%29%0A%20%20%20%20%20%20%20%20%23%20%E5%A6%82%E6%9E%9C%E9%98%9F%E5%88%97%E4%B8%BA%E7%A9%BA%EF%BC%8C%E5%88%99%E4%BB%A4%E5%A4%B4%E3%80%81%E5%B0%BE%E8%8A%82%E7%82%B9%E9%83%BD%E6%8C%87%E5%90%91%E8%AF%A5%E8%8A%82%E7%82%B9%0A%20%20%20%20%20%20%20%20if%20self._front%20is%20None%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20self._front%20%3D%20node%0A%20%20%20%20%20%20%20%20%20%20%20%20self._rear%20%3D%20node%0A%20%20%20%20%20%20%20%20%23%20%E5%A6%82%E6%9E%9C%E9%98%9F%E5%88%97%E4%B8%8D%E4%B8%BA%E7%A9%BA%EF%BC%8C%E5%88%99%E5%B0%86%E8%AF%A5%E8%8A%82%E7%82%B9%E6%B7%BB%E5%8A%A0%E5%88%B0%E5%B0%BE%E8%8A%82%E7%82%B9%E5%90%8E%0A%20%20%20%20%20%20%20%20else%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20self._rear.next%20%3D%20node%0A%20%20%20%20%20%20%20%20%20%20%20%20self._rear%20%3D%20node%0A%20%20%20%20%20%20%20%20self._size%20%2B%3D%201%0A%0A%20%20%20%20def%20pop%28self%29%20-%3E%20int%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E5%87%BA%E9%98%9F%22%22%22%0A%20%20%20%20%20%20%20%20num%20%3D%20self.peek%28%29%0A%20%20%20%20%20%20%20%20%23%20%E5%88%A0%E9%99%A4%E5%A4%B4%E8%8A%82%E7%82%B9%0A%20%20%20%20%20%20%20%20self._front%20%3D%20self._front.next%0A%20%20%20%20%20%20%20%20self._size%20-%3D%201%0A%20%20%20%20%20%20%20%20return%20num%0A%0A%20%20%20%20def%20peek%28self%29%20-%3E%20int%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E8%AE%BF%E9%97%AE%E9%98%9F%E9%A6%96%E5%85%83%E7%B4%A0%22%22%22%0A%20%20%20%20%20%20%20%20if%20self.is_empty%28%29%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20raise%20IndexError%28%22%E9%98%9F%E5%88%97%E4%B8%BA%E7%A9%BA%22%29%0A%20%20%20%20%20%20%20%20return%20self._front.val%0A%0A%20%20%20%20def%20to_list%28self%29%20-%3E%20list%5Bint%5D%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E8%BD%AC%E5%8C%96%E4%B8%BA%E5%88%97%E8%A1%A8%E7%94%A8%E4%BA%8E%E6%89%93%E5%8D%B0%22%22%22%0A%20%20%20%20%20%20%20%20queue%20%3D%20%5B%5D%0A%20%20%20%20%20%20%20%20temp%20%3D%20self._front%0A%20%20%20%20%20%20%20%20while%20temp%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20queue.append%28temp.val%29%0A%20%20%20%20%20%20%20%20%20%20%20%20temp%20%3D%20temp.next%0A%20%20%20%20%20%20%20%20return%20queue%0A%0A%0A%22%22%22Driver%20Code%22%22%22%0Aif%20__name__%20%3D%3D%20%22__main__%22%3A%0A%20%20%20%20%23%20%E5%88%9D%E5%A7%8B%E5%8C%96%E9%98%9F%E5%88%97%0A%20%20%20%20queue%20%3D%20LinkedListQueue%28%29%0A%0A%20%20%20%20%23%20%E5%85%83%E7%B4%A0%E5%85%A5%E9%98%9F%0A%20%20%20%20queue.push%281%29%0A%20%20%20%20queue.push%283%29%0A%20%20%20%20queue.push%282%29%0A%20%20%20%20queue.push%285%29%0A%20%20%20%20queue.push%284%29%0A%20%20%20%20print%28%22%E9%98%9F%E5%88%97%20queue%20%3D%22,%20queue.to_list%28%29%29%0A%0A%20%20%20%20%23%20%E8%AE%BF%E9%97%AE%E9%98%9F%E9%A6%96%E5%85%83%E7%B4%A0%0A%20%20%20%20peek%20%3D%20queue.peek%28%29%0A%20%20%20%20print%28%22%E9%98%9F%E9%A6%96%E5%85%83%E7%B4%A0%20front%20%3D%22,%20peek%29%0A%0A%20%20%20%20%23%20%E5%85%83%E7%B4%A0%E5%87%BA%E9%98%9F%0A%20%20%20%20pop_front%20%3D%20queue.pop%28%29%0A%20%20%20%20print%28%22%E5%87%BA%E9%98%9F%E5%85%83%E7%B4%A0%20pop%20%3D%22,%20pop_front%29%0A%20%20%20%20print%28%22%E5%87%BA%E9%98%9F%E5%90%8E%20queue%20%3D%22,%20queue.to_list%28%29%29%0A%0A%20%20%20%20%23%20%E8%8E%B7%E5%8F%96%E9%98%9F%E5%88%97%E7%9A%84%E9%95%BF%E5%BA%A6%0A%20%20%20%20size%20%3D%20queue.size%28%29%0A%20%20%20%20print%28%22%E9%98%9F%E5%88%97%E9%95%BF%E5%BA%A6%20size%20%3D%22,%20size%29%0A%0A%20%20%20%20%23%20%E5%88%A4%E6%96%AD%E9%98%9F%E5%88%97%E6%98%AF%E5%90%A6%E4%B8%BA%E7%A9%BA%0A%20%20%20%20is_empty%20%3D%20queue.is_empty%28%29%0A%20%20%20%20print%28%22%E9%98%9F%E5%88%97%E6%98%AF%E5%90%A6%E4%B8%BA%E7%A9%BA%20%3D%22,%20is_empty%29&codeDivHeight=800&codeDivWidth=600&cumulative=false&curInstr=4&heapPrimitives=nevernest&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false" target="_blank" rel="noopener noreferrer">Full Screen ></a></div>

-### 2. &nbsp; Implementation Based on Array
+### 2. &nbsp; Implementation Based on an Array

 Deleting the first element in an array has a time complexity of $O(n)$, which would make the dequeue operation inefficient.
 However, this problem can be cleverly avoided as follows.

-We can use a variable `front` to point to the index of the head element and maintain a `size` variable to record the length of the queue.
-Define `rear = front + size`, which points to the position right after the tail element.
+We use a variable `front` to indicate the index of the front element and maintain a variable `size` to record the queue's length.
+Define `rear = front + size`, which points to the position immediately following the tail element.

 With this design, **the effective interval of elements in the array is `[front, rear - 1]`**.
 The implementation methods for various operations are shown in the Figure 5-6 .